carlobortolan/JobFinderOnRails/app/controllers/api/v0/api.md

                     "password": [
                         {
                             "error": "ERR_INVALID",
-                            "description": "Attribute is malformed or unknown"
+                            "description": "Attribute is malformed or unknown."
                         }
                     ]
                 }
             }
     ```
+   You may expect the following errors:
+    + ``ERR_INVALID``: When a given attribute is malformed or unknown.
+Check for spelling and/or other formatting errors.
    ####
    **403: Forbidden**
     ```
          {
             "user": [
                 {
-                    "error": "ERR_INACTIVE",
+                    "error": "ERR_UNNECESSARY",
-                    "description": "Attribute is blocked."
+                    "description": "Attribute is already verified."
                 }
             ]

         }
     ```
+   You may expect the following errors:
+    + ``ERR_UNNECESSARY``: When a requested task is unnecessary, the will system refuses to do the task.
+Often it helps to ask yourself what you wanted the system to do, and whether this method is the standard method for this specific task.
    ####
    **500: Internal Server Error**
     ```
             {
-                "error": "Please try again later.
-If this error persists, we recommend to contact our support team" }
+                "error": "Something went wrong while issuing your initial refresh token.
+Please try again later.
+If this error persists, we recommend to contact our support team."
+            }
     ```
+   In this case this error occurs whenever the API Authentication Service raises an exception.
    ####

 ***